Want to make science fun in the kitchen?

 This is the perfect way to uncover secrets in cooking, introduce sensory science, and EAT YOUR OWN EXPERIMENTS!

-Have fun together during the holidays in the kitchen while learning science.
+Have fun together in the kitchen while learning science.

 - Feel relieved... your all set with 8 ready-to-go lessons with several follow-up activities to choose from